aistabci/abci-docs/en/docs/tips/spack.md

 Meanings of the installation options are as follows.

 - `+cuda`: Build with CUDA support
 - `schedulers=sge`: Specify how to invoke MPI processes.
-You have to specify `sge` as ABCI uses Univa Grid Engine which is compatible with SGE.
+You have to specify `sge` as ABCI uses Altair Grid Engine which is compatible with SGE.
 - `fabrics=auto`: Specify a communication library.
 - `^cuda@10.1.243`: Specify a CUDA to be used.  `^` is used to specify software dependency.